ameliarahman/ameliarahman.github.io/_posts/2024-12-22-Partitioning.md

 Have you ever faced a situation where you were dealing with a very large dataset and wondered if it could be broken into smaller pieces to improve query performance?
 I have.

-There was time when the data had grown to hundreds of millions of records, and indexing alone didn’t significantly improve query performance.
-The solution to such challenges is `Partitioning`, which can help optimize query execution by allowing the database to scan only the relevant parts of the data.
+There was a time when the data had grown to hundreds of millions of records, and indexing alone didn’t significantly improve query performance.
+At that point, the solution to this challenge was `Partitioning`, which can help optimize query execution by allowing the database to scan only the relevant parts of the data.

-As stated from the <a href="https://www.postgresql.org/docs/current/ddl-partitioning.html" target="_top"> Progress Documentation</a>:
+As stated from the <a href="https://www.postgresql.org/docs/current/ddl-partitioning.html" target="_top"> PosgreSQL Documentation</a>:

 > Partitioning refers to splitting what is logically one large table into smaller physical pieces.
 These benefits will normally be worthwhile only when a table would otherwise be very large.
 The exact point at which a table will benefit from partitioning depends on the application, although a rule of thumb is that the size of the table should exceed the physical memory of the database server.